Naive-Bae/bank_churn_classification/README.md

 ## Recommendations

-A caveat that we should point out is that, to someone from the U.S., it may be tempting to assume that a primary investment consideration for a person entering their 40s might be college education saving for children, however, we must remember that higher education in these countries are much more affordable because there are an abundance of publicly funded options.
+A caveat that we should point out is that, to someone from the U.S., it may be tempting to assume that a primary investment consideration for a person entering their 40s might be college education saving for children, however, we must remember that higher education in these countries is much more affordable because there is an abundance of publicly funded options.
 Therefore, it's reasonable to assume that college savings don’t make up as much of a person’s invested capital.
 As such, the bank should probably focus on other products, such as retirement products.

 * Review competitiveness of rates and robustness of product offerings, especially for retirement products
 * Offer reduced fees to customers 40 and over, perhaps on a sliding scale